gitextensions/GitExtensionsDoc/source/plugins.rst

       The plugin adds configuration for the token generated and retrieved from GitHub.
       For more information see: https://github.com/ or the links in the plugin settings.

-.. settingspage:: GitFlow

-This plugin permit to manage your _branching model: https://nvie.com/posts/a-successful-git-branching-model/ with _GitFlow: https://github.com/nvie/gitflow in GitExtension

-You should have GitFlow installed to use this plugin.

-The GitFlow plugin permit to :
-- init gitflow in your git repository
-- create your feature, hotfix, release or support branch
-- manage (pull, publish or finish) your existing gitflow branches

 .. settingspage:: Gource